 U.S. Supreme Court Litigation

-Gibson Dunn has a strong and high-profile presence before the Supreme Court of the United States, appearing numerous times in the past decade in a variety of cases on behalf of the nation’s leading corporations, U.S. states, presidential candidates, and others.
-Gibson Dunn has had more than 100 Supreme Court arguments among the firm’s active lawyers.
-The firm’s recent track record speaks for itself.
-In the 2009 and 2010 terms, four different Gibson Dunn partners won five major cases.
-Moreover, while the grant rate for certiorari petitions is below 1%, Gibson Dunn has persuaded the Court to grant its certiorari petitions more than 30% of the time in the last five years.
+Gibson Dunn has a strong and high-profile presence before the Supreme Court of the United States, appearing numerous times in the past decade in a variety of cases.
+During the Supreme Court’s two most recent Terms, six different Gibson Dunn partners have presented oral argument in eleven cases, including closely watched cases with far-reaching significance in the class action, intellectual property, separation of powers, and First Amendment fields.
+Moreover, while the grant rate for certiorari petitions is below 1%, Gibson Dunn's certiorari petitions have captured the Court's attention: Gibson Dunn has persuaded the Court to grant 16 certiorari petitions since 2006.

 Obtaining a landmark ruling that the Constitution's Due Process Clause requires a state judge to recuse himself where a litigant's financial support for the judge's election campaign creates a probability that the judge is biased.